waddie/nrepl.hx/README.md

 ### Manual Installation

-If you prefer manual installation or the script doesn't work for your system:
+If you prefer manual installation or the script doesn’t work for your system:

 ```sh
 # Build the plugin